All Episodes

 You think this is easy?

-Yeah, well, we would like to have resources everywhere in the world, but they're a bunch of uh anti-war peacenics who are doing their best to keep uh resources away, like the Democrats want to redeploy troops to Okinawa.
+Yeah, well, we would like to have resources everywhere in the world, but there are a bunch of anti-war peacenicks who are doing their best to keep resources away.

 That would really be helpful in this situation, wouldn't it?

-Here's the uh one of the Reuters stories.
+Here's one of the Reuters stories.

-Many expressed frustrations it had taken the U.S. government so long to get them out of Lebanon while Europeans and Lebanese with foreign passports already had fled by the thousands.
+Many expressed frustrations it had taken the U.S. government so long to get them out of Lebanon, while Europeans and Lebanese with foreign passports already had fled by the thousands.

 Everybody else had gone home, but we're still here.

-After uh criticism from Congress, the State Department said it dropped plans to ask Americans to pay for their rides on commercial vessels.
+After criticism from Congress, the State Department said it dropped plans to ask Americans to pay for their rides on commercial vessels.

 And they complained.

-Ingrates complained about 150 to 200.
+Ingrates complained about $150 to $200.

-Uh, did the government pay to get them over there?
+Did the government pay to get them over there?

 It is not done.